Eisenwave/voxelvert/README.md

 color = byte, byte, byte, byte; (* bytes represent alpha, red, green, blue channels *) volume = ? short in range 0 - 4096 ?
 ````
+On Linux, you can inspect the data of a BCT file without the header using `xxd -b -s 11 -c 8 my_color_table.bct`